mahyuddin/pharostesbed/trunk/README.txt

  - MCU-SimonSays: This is the 9S12 MCU code for the Simon Says demo.

- - MCU-AutoInt: This is the 9S12 MCU code for the Autonomous Intersection demo.

  - ProteusDriver: This is the Player Driver that allows the Player middleware to communicate with the robot's MCU.
 The Player middleware provides basic access to robot sensors and actuators, e.g., movement